 Banana bread is a classic and one of my favorite things to bake.
 It is good on it’s own, there is really no need to jazz things up, but you know I like to play around in the kitchen so I created Salted Caramel Cashew Banana Bread.
 And let me tell you, I am going to have a hard time going back to the classic because this banana bread is SO good!

-I used Almond Breeze Unsweetened Vanilla Almondmilk Cashewmilk and it made the banana bread super moist.
-I know, I used THAT word, but it is!
+I used almond milk and it made the banana bread super moist.
+If you don’t have almond milk, you can use buttermilk or regular milk.
 The bread has a swirl of salted caramel sauce and is finished off with a cashew streusel topping!

 The sweet and salty combo is out of this world and I loved the crunch from the cashews.
 All of the flavors worked so well together!
 This banana bread is my new favorite!
 I am going to have a hard time going back to the classic loaf because this recipe is SO good!